 Miles Hurrell: Leadership in the Dairy Industry

-Position: CEO of Fonterra
+CEO of Fonterra

-Biography: Miles Hurrell has emerged as a pivotal figure in the global dairy sector, showcasing his leadership at Fonterra, the world's leading dairy cooperative.
+Miles Hurrell has emerged as a pivotal figure in the global dairy sector, showcasing his leadership at Fonterra, the world's leading dairy cooperative.
 His rapid rise within the company underscores his deep understanding and expertise in the dairy market.
 Under his guidance, Fonterra has strategically navigated global challenges, focusing on sustainable value creation and resilience in the dairy market.

-Current Place of Work: Fonterra
+Current Place of Work

 Important Events in Miles Hurrell's Career